jleahred/jle_cpp_tk/src/support/support.md

 Macro  | Description
 ------------- | -------------
-JLE_TEST_FILE:  |  at the begining of execution file
+JLE_TEST_header:  |  at the begining of execution file
 JLE_TEST_REPORT:  |  at the end of execution file
 JLE_TEST_INIT:  |  at the beggining of a test (generally a function)
 JLE_TEST_ASSERT:  |  check truth and write a dot
 JLE_TEST_ASSERT_NO_DOT:  |  check truth without writting a dot
 JLE_TEST_EXCEPTION:  |  check expression throws an exception

+links:
-Example: @link /support/test.cpp @endlink
+    - example: @link /support/test.cpp @endlink
+    - header: @link /support/test.h  @endlink

 \subsection string